-Between email updates, text messages, YouTube videos, and photos, you’re probably well aware of the fact that your smartphone burns through quite a bit of data every day.
+Between email updates, text messages, videos, and photos, you’re probably well aware of the fact that your smartphone uses quite a bit of data every day.

 However, what you may not know is that your smartphone could be burning through data for stuff you don’t need, like those apps and services that are constantly running and updating without you knowing it.
-While one little app probably won’t cost use very much, but those little apps can add up to a serious drain on your data.
+While one little app probably won’t use very much data, those little apps can add up to a serious drain on your data.

-Luckily, there’s a quick way to shut off that Background App Refresh for some or all of those apps:
+If your battery life or data limits are a concern, luckily there’s a quick way to shut off Background App Refresh for some or all of your apps:

 To turn off Background App Refresh on your iPhone:

 3. Tap “Background App Refresh.”

 4. Turn off Background App Refresh entirely by choosing Off – you also have the option to set it to refresh only while using Wi-Fi or while using Wi-Fi & Cellular Data.
 To customize based on your usage habits, turn off Background App Refresh by individual app via the menu beneath.